 - Played for laughs (like everything else) in Dr. Strangelove.

-- Hans Landa in Inglourious Basterds claims eloquently in French that his French is bad and can they switch to English?
+- Inglourious Basterds: In the opening scene, Hans Landa claims, in eloquent French, that his French is bad (even saying that he's "exhausted" his "limited" abilities) and asks Monsieur LaPadite if they can switch their conversation to English.
 Of course, his real reason for switching had nothing to do with his proficiency.

-- The Trope Namer, as mentioned earlier, is of course Plato in his Apology Of Socrates, where he has Socrates use this to preface his speech defending himself before the Athenian court.
+- The Trope Namer is Plato in his Apology of Socrates, where he has Socrates use this to preface his speech defending himself before the Athenian court.
 Socrates begins by saying that just as they would forgive a foreigner for speaking before them with an accent, he is so "foreign" to public speaking that they should forgive him if his rhetoric isn't very flowery.
 As you'd expect, an epic and eloquent rhetorical smackdown is about to ensue.
 He loses anyway.

 - Cicero also has a habit of doing this, or in some cases he will play down his education altogether, as in Pro Archia.